CCALI/a2jdat/README.md

 which should produce the version number of node we installed

 3.)
 Install wkhtmltopdf
 WKHTMLTOPDF is the engine used to transform interview data into PDF from an intermediate HTML file.
-Download the latest stable version from https://wkhtmltopdf.org/downloads.html  and install it in the VM.
+Download the latest stable version from https://wkhtmltopdf.org/downloads.html  and install it in the environment.
 Make a note of the install path.

 4.)
 Install node process manager